The Arctic bilberry grows wild in northern forests

 Berry ripening times

 The bilberry is commonly found throughout Finland.
-The average annual crop in Finnish forests is 184 million kilograms.
+It has been estimated that Finnish forests and peatlands produce an average of 184 million kg of bilberries annually (Turtiainen et al. 2007).
+In 1997-2018, the range of variation in total yields was from 92 to 312 million kg (Turtiainen 2021).
 The sparsely populated and forest-covered regions of northern Finland produce the best bilberry crops by hectare.
 The bilberry grows in fresh and relatively dry coniferous forests.
 It thrives in shady, spruce-dominated forests.
 In the north, it can be found growing on the sides of hills and fells.
 In some summers, the bilberry also grows around marshy ponds and on marshy tussocks.
 The bilberry is a typical coniferous forest plant, with a shrub able to grow for up to 30 years.

 Northern nature and an abundance of light give the bilberry a unique consistency